 It may not always be necessary to monitor Barrett's oesophagus in this way.
 Ask your doctor for more information.

-You may need further treatment if tests show that your cells are continuing to change and if your doctor thinks there is a risk that they will become cancerous.
+You may need further treatment if tests show that your cells are continuing to change and there is a risk that they will become cancerous.

-This is an operation to strengthen the valve at the bottom of your oesophagus.
-Your doctor may advise you to have this surgery if you have troublesome reflux symptoms and don’t want to take medication for the rest of your life, or if you have side-effects from acid-reducing medicines.
+This is an operation to strengthen the valve at the bottom of your oesophagus, preventing further acid reflux.
+In the operation, your surgeon will wrap the top part of your stomach around the bottom end of your oesophagus.
+Your doctor may recommend this surgery if you have troublesome reflux symptoms and don’t want to take medicines for the rest of your life.
+It may also be an option if you have side-effects from acid-reducing medicines.